 Website Staging award goes to SiteGround.

 No, neither SiteGround nor Liquid Web offers free domain and this is a bit of a letdown because even smaller web-hosts provide free domains.
 But when you consider the fact that all the features they both offer are top-notch, you may be willing to forgive this small err.

-Verdict: Facts don’t lie and seen in the analysis above, SiteGround cares a great deal about beginners, let’s just hope the big companies that Liquid Web cares so much about continue to stick with them.
+Facts do not lie and seen in the analysis above, SiteGround cares a great deal about beginners, let s just hope the big companies that Liquid Web cares so much about continue to stick with them.
 SiteGround makes the world of web hosting much much easier for beginners.

 Money-Back Guarantee Policy

 On the surface, a money-back guarantee may not seem important in deciding which website hosting service provider is better but on a much closer microscopic look, it does.
 Since money-back guarantee shows the level of trust and belief a web host has in the services it provides.

 In this vein, web hosts with better money-back policies are said to have stronger trust in their systems.
 SiteGround has a 30-days money-back guarantee to show the strong belief they have in their own services but Liquid Web wins in this category by having a pro-rated money-back guarantee.

 Liquid Web wins.
 If you have been in the business since 1997 and you host for big companies like The Home Depot, not only will you have an undaunted belief in your system and services, your audience will too.